| Neoplastic Disorders :

 macrophages .
 Nevertheless it is observed that the proportion of sideroblast

+is reduced.
 Thus, the association of iron

 stock increased, low serum iron levels and sideroblast in bone marrow is